Skip to main content

 FAQ

-What happens if my sync includes variables that are aliases of a variables in a separate file?
+What happens if my sync includes variables that are aliases of variables in a separate file?

-These variables will be synced to zeroheight but the reference to the variable in a separate file is lost.
+If the referenced file is not synced to zeroheight, these aliasing variables will still be synced to zeroheight, but the reference to the variable in a separate file is lost.
 The variable's value is resolved to the value of the aliased variable.
 If the the aliased variable belongs to a collection that's using Modes - the value is resolved for the first mode.

 Can I edit the tokens I create from Figma variables in zeroheight?